isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/manage-metadata.md

 ---
 title: Manage metadata
-description: Learn how to Manage metadata
+description: Learn how to define and manage metadata in AEM Guides.
+Use smart and bulk tagging to easily find related topics within a DITA map.
 exl-id: 842f1b41-9146-4de3-bcc0-38c10646a032
 ---
 # Manage metadata {#id221EJ0500LI}